 Talent acquisition

-HR automation software helps streamline talent acquisition efforts by compiling and scanning resumes to aid in the initial screening process.
+HR automation software like Omni helps streamline talent acquisition efforts by compiling and scanning resumes to aid in the initial screening process.
 With application tracking systems (ATS), HR can easily manage incoming inquiries and engage with prospects in one platform, helping source the best talent for the role.

 Onboarding